sprintingdevops/postman-test/examples/api-example/README.md

 ## Working with this example

 This example shows off how to work with Stadius and the swagger validation library.
-Stadius's intent is to run against a live system, therefore the project iself must run before the test script.
+Stadius's intent is to run against a live system, therefore the project itself must run before the test script.

 First install the dependencies for this project and run it in development mode:
 ```bash